 The JCN Exhibition and Study days are, as ever, an invaluable opportunity to meet with exhibitors, discuss latest products, treatments and techniques.
 At this unique educational event you can attend a selection of professional, certificated study sessions* that will focus on many important areas of your caseload.

 You can also catch up with colleagues while enjoying a complimentary two course hot lunch.
 Best of all, it’s FREE, all compliments of the Journal of Community Nursing.

-For 2014 we again have a programme of fourteen regional events which features new venues as well as favourites from previous years.
+For 2015 we again have a programme of twelve regional events which features new venues as well as favourites from previous years.

-As well as continuing their tradition of providing free local education for all those working in the community, 2014 sees the JCN Exhibition and Study Days developing their model to include:
+These popular events continue their tradition of providing free, local education for all those working in the community and comprise:

 Main sessions: Two lecture style sessions delivered by clinical specialists which are relevant to community nursing practice.

 Learning Zones: Practical hands-on sessions that focus on important areas of practice in the community.
 There will be three zones per event that teach practical skills through interactive demonstrations across a number of therapy areas.